theo-armour/2023/snippets/things-i-forget.md

 The cult of things

-first p1ast the post advantage
+first past the post advantage

-Improv rulesq,
+Improv rules,

 Tina Fey